Port Said Stadium riot

 Seventy-three defendants, including nine police officers and two officials from Port Said's Al-Masry club, were charged in the aftermath of the riots.
 As of 15 November 2015, 26 defendants were acquitted, including seven police officers and an Al-Masry club official.
 Of the 47 convicted, 11 were sentenced to death, ten received 15-year prison terms, nine received 10-year sentences, sixteen received 5-year sentences, including two police officers and an Al-Masry club official, and one received a 1-year sentence.
 The Court of Cassation upheld the sentences on 20 February 2017.

-As a result of the massacre, the Egyptian government shut down the domestic league for two years, which affected the Egyptian national team.
+As a result of the riot, the Egyptian government shut down the domestic league for two years, which affected the Egyptian national team.

-Incident
+Buildup

+Two days before the match, the Al Masry ultra group Ultras Green Eagles uploaded a song on their YouTube channel inspired by a 1956 rebel song by Port Said residents threatening the lives of Al Ahly fans, echoing threats issued to British soldiers during the 1956 Suez Crisis soon before the Moorhouse Affair.
+The video has since been deleted; however a reupload of the video is still viewable on YouTube.

+Normally, Al Ahly fans took buses to stadiums where matches took place.
+On the day of the massacre, the bus company ordered the fans to pay E£1.5 million as insurance because many people had suspicious feelings that bad things could happen especially after Al Masry fans uploaded a song threatening lives.
+This prompted the Al Ahly fans to take trains to Port Said from Cairo.
+However, the trains did not ride all the way to Port Said and were stopped 15 minutes away from Port Said itself.
+Military vehicles picked up the Al Ahly fans from trains and drove them to the Port Said Stadium.